-I know the Camino de Santiago is a pilgrimage trail; why did
+I know the Camino de Santiago is a pilgrimage trail; why did people start traveling it?

 What made you decide to turn your Camino walk into a book?